wavemaker/docs/learn/app-development/services/mock-services/mock-imported-apis.md

 ---
-title: "Mocking Imported REST APIs"
+title: "MockingBird - Mock REST APIs"
 id: "mock-imported-apis"
 sidebar_label: "Mocking REST API"
 ---
 ---

-API Mockingbird can mock APIs to work concurrently on the front-end, while the back-end can develop APIs.
-It is a very functional and convenient way to get going with development flow when you need live data during the UI development or testing phase; in cases when the API is not ready, unavailable, or unreliable, especially when the API breaks in the time zone when the back-end developer may not be reachable.
+API Mockingbird can mock REST APIs with live authentic responses, allowing you to simultaneously develop the application frontend, while the backend team can design and develop the APIs.
+Mockingbird provides a convenient way to switch between mocked API and the orginal API within the Studio.

+Mockingbird helps you keep the development flow continuous when you need APIs with live data during the UI development or testing phase.
+Also, in cases when the API breaks often in the time zone when the backend developer may not be able to support it.

-For this, when the API contract is made, it must import the OpenAPI/Swagger spec to create a mock API implementation.
+To get started with MockingBird, when the API contract is made, a WaveMaker developer can then import the OpenAPI/Swagger spec to mock APIs.

 ## How it works

-In WaveMaker Studio, mock API at the time of importing the REST API by enabling the API Mockingbird flag.
-It simulates actual APIs where you can generate requests and get realistic responses the actual API would return.
+In WaveMaker Studio, you can mock API at the time of importing the REST API by simply enabling the API MockingBird flag.
+It simulates actual APIs where MockingBird can generate requests and get realistic responses that an actual API would return.

-API Mockingbird is smart to understand the data types of each field in your API response and choose mock data intelligently.
-This recognizes 100s of data types starting from First Name, Last name, Address, ZipCode, and Credit Card number for mocking the data.
+API MockingBird is smart to understand the data types of each field in your API response and choose mock data intelligently.
+This recognizes 100s of data types starting from First Name, Last name, Address, zip code, and Credit Card number for mocking the API data.

 ## Create Mock Server for Imported API

-1. A Swagger should be successfully imported into the Importing APIs section.
+1. A Swagger should be successfully imported into the **Importing APIs** section.
 2. Mock Imported APIs.

 ### Enabling API Mocking